The History of Fayetteville Academy

 The original Fayetteville Academy was established in 1791 as a school for both males and females.
 It was the goal of the original founders to establish a private school within the community that would offer its students a program encompassing the best in academic, cultural, patriotic, and social ideals.
 The current Fayetteville Academy, although not an heir to the original Fayetteville Academy by continuous charter, was established in 1970 as a school that would embody the rich heritage of the original Fayetteville Academy.

-Today, with enrollment of approximately 390 students and a staff of 65, the school is guided by Head of School, Ray Quesnel, and Chair of the Board of Trustees, Jim Mergy.
+Today, with enrollment of approximately 390 students and a staff of 65, the school is guided by Head of School, Ray Quesnel, and Chair of the Board of Trustees, Chris Harrison.
 Fayetteville Academy takes pride in its history, while at the same time continues to embrace the ideas of the original founders and their passion and commitment to“Futura Est In Praesentia.”